I know who I am and I claim the power of my mind.

 The interesting thing about placebos is that their effect seems to be getting stronger.
 Historically, in research studies, about a third of the people tested were responsive to a placebo.
 More recently, these numbers are in the upper sixty percent range.

 We are putting too much focus outside of ourselves for the answers; whether it relates to health, politics or our spiritual path.
 We’re forgetting who we are, and what our minds are capable of.
 We’re being fooled into believing that we aren’t capable of making change happen.
 In 2008 Obama campaigned with the slogan “change you can believe in.”
 I think it’s more important to craft “beliefs you can change in.”
 Nurture beliefs that are optimistic and open to possibility, beliefs that can adapt to circumstances and ride the crest of a crisis without losing hope.
 It’s part of the power of the mind that you CAN choose and change your beliefs according to what serves you and others.

-Come out head first in 2012.
+Come out head first.
 Claim the power of your mind to think freely and live an expansive life.